bkvaiude/deltask/README.md

 ####Web services (will return the json output)
 1. Create city
 1. Create building
+2. listing cities

-As this things are not totally got covered in the 3 hour test, but I have tried my best.
+As these things are not totally got covered in the 3 hour test, but I have tried my best.

 thanks,